Vivian Chong

 1. Recognise and acknowledge imposter syndrome

-This is a common feeling in workplace.
+This is a familiar feeling in the workplace.

 2. Challenge negative self-talk